vahidarya14/Redmask.Taghelpers/README.md

+1) add @addTagHelper *,Redmask.Taghelpers to _ViewImport.cshtml

-do not forget to download wwwroot from repository and add to your project and make these tow folders in side wwwroot "/_files/Temp" and   "/_files/uploadimages";
+2) do not forget to download wwwroot from repository and add to your project . url is https://github.com/vahidarya14/Redmask.Taghelpers/tree/master/Redmask.Taghelpers/wwwroot

+3) make these tow folders in side wwwroot "/_files/Temp" and "/_files/uploadimages"

   ## imageChooser
   ```html